2401teamone/Pinniped-cli/README.md

 - `npm run reset-migrations`

-  - Removes all migration files from your local project and resets the corresponding migrations table entries in the main `pnpd.db` database file
+  - Removes all migration files from your local project and resets the corresponding migrations table entries in the main `pnpd.db` database file.

 ### AWS EC2 Instance Deployment and Application Updates